Steven Moffat, new showrunner for Doctor Who, is in New York with Karen Gillen and Matt Smith promoting the new series. Or season as you lot call it.

 A thrilling, clever bit of drama for kids.
 No wonder Press Gang remains so loved.
 And Steven Moffat so successful.

 Because in the conclusion Alan Moore’s run on Wildstorm comic book WildCATS published a few years later, has the exact same plot device.
-Issue #34 sees a funeral being held for an unnamed WildCATS member, flashing back to the team being held captive by Tao, and repeted flashforwards and flashbackards, eliminating the death suspects, as they both escape and appear in the funeral scene until eventually Tao is killed by Majestic and the WildCATS decide to give him a funeral as a member of the team, rather than a traitor.
+Issue #34 sees a funeral being held for an unnamed WildCATS member, flashing back to the team being held captive by Tao, and repeated flashforwards and flashbackards, eliminating the death suspects, as they both escape and appear in the funeral scene until eventually Tao is killed by Majestic and the WildCATS decide to give him a funeral as a member of the team, rather than a traitor.

 In Swipe File we present two or more images that resemble each other to some degree.
 They may be homages, parodies, ironic appropriations, coincidences or works of the lightbox.
 We trust you, the reader, to make that judgment yourself.
 If you are unable to do so, please return your eyes to their maker before any further damage is done.
 The Swipe File doesn’t judge, it’s interested more in the process of creation, how work influences other work, how new work comes from old, and sometimes how the same ideas emerge simultaneously, as if their time has just come.
 The Swipe File was named after the advertising industry habit where writers and artist collect images and lines they admire to inspire them in their work.
 It was swiped from the Comic Journal who originally ran this column, as well as the now defunct Swipe Of The Week website.